nettle for hormones with dried and fresh leaves

 She recommends this strong infusion over a regular tea because the long steeping time gives you significantly higher amounts of the nutrients, such as:

-Not too shabby for something as simple letting herbs sit in a jar overnight!
+Not too shabby for simply letting herbs sit in a jar overnight!

 A few things to keep mind about this nettle tea: